fmerg/pymerkle/docs/target/source/api.rst

 ----------------

-Sometimes it is useful to be able to compute independently the hash value assigned to an entry (or supposed entry).
-For example, in order to verify the inclusion proof for an entry (see below) we need its hash value, which can be computed without querying the tree provided that its binary representation can be inferred according to some known business logic.
+Sometimes it is useful to be able to compute independently the hash value assigned to an entry.
+For example, in order to verify the inclusion proof for an entry (see :ref:`below<Inclusion>`) we need its hash value, which can be computed without querying the tree directly (provided that the binary format can be inferred according to some known contract).

 To do so, we need to configure a standalone hasher that uses the same hash function as the Merkle-tree and applies the same security policy: